llamastudioltd/orikaban/source/2019-04-01-eurostar-train-hotel.html.md

 ---

-This is the story of how I helped Eurostar reposition themselves as trusted experts in travel to Northern Europe and designed their new Train + Hotel package booking platform, offering a range of selected hotels, discounted train journeys, experiences, insurance and more.
+This is the story of how I helped [Eurostar](https://www.eurostar.com) reposition themselves as trusted experts in travel to Northern Europe and designed their new [Train &amp; Hotel](https://www.eurostar.com/rw-en/packages) package booking platform, offering a range of selected hotels, discounted train journeys, experiences, insurance and more.

 ## The challenge